 Envirowaste.co.uk found the bone in a red and gold, wax-sealed case, during a routine collection in central London last year, but workers didn’t realise what they had until it was appraised several days later.
 The company is now calling on members of the public to help find an appropriate final resting place for the bone.

 Pope St. Clement is considered to be the first apostolic father of the church, the third successor to St Peter and the fourth Pope.
 He was known as St. Clement of Rome and was Pope from 92 to 101 AD.
 It is said he died in 110 AD at the age of 75, making the bone nearly 2,000 years old.

 After having over 650+ suggestions from over 9,000 visits to the page, we have decided the bone should be rested at Westminster Catholic Cathedral, which was a suggested resting place by many members of the public after our appeal.

 The bone of Pope St Clement were successfully returned to Westminster Catholic Cathedral on Tuesday 19th June 2018, where it will be laid to rest on display as part of the Cathedrals treasures exhibition.

 James Rubin, owner of Enviro Waste said:

-“You can imagine our amazement when we realised our clearance teams had found bone belonging to a Pope – it’s not something you expect to see, even in our line of work.
-We often come across some weird and wonderful things on clearances, but we were definitely not expecting to find a bone fragment of an apostle.
+“You can imagine our amazement when we realised our clearance teams had found bone belonging to a former Pope – it’s not something you expect to see, even in our line of work.
+After launching our appeal, we were overjoyed to have the cathedral come forward.